bramtechs/bramtechs/README.md

 I am an independent mobile game developer that loves using lower level technologies and programming languages, striving for speed, efficiency and deep understanding of the underlying system.

+_"If we never dared to reinvent the wheel, we would still be riding horse carriages."_

 ## Portfolio

 <table>